m-r-davari/flutter_3d_controller/README.md

 //To play the animation only once, set loopCount to 1. controller.playAnimation(loopCount: 1);

-//The loopCount variable can also be used with a specific animation. controller.playAnimation(loopCount: 2, animationName: chosenAnimation);
+//The loopCount argument can also be used with a specific animation. controller.playAnimation(loopCount: 2, animationName: chosenAnimation);

 //It will pause the animation at current frame.